-Information about licensing CRISPR genome editing systems
+Information about licensing CRISPR systems, including for clinical use

-Broad Institute, MIT and Harvard share the goal of developing innovative technologies such as our CRISPR genome editing tools and promoting translation to benefit patients.
+Broad Institute, MIT and Harvard share the goal of developing innovative technologies such as CRISPR genome editing tools and promoting its translation into therapies to benefit patients.

 We are committed to making these technologies broadly available for research to help ensure that therapeutic development — bringing this technology to the clinic — has the best chance of success.
 We also consider important ethical,safety and societal concerns.
 (In particular, any human clinical use must be consistent with all laws and regulations, and we do not license the technology for clinical use of human germline editing.)

 For academic and non-profit research use, no written license is necessary.
 For these communities we make CRISPR tools, knowledge, methods and other IP for genome-editing freely available for research.
 Since February 2013, Addgene has shared more than 75,373 plasmids and reagents from the Zhang Lab with more than 3,268 institutions across 79 countries to help accelerate research into virtually every aspect of human health — including cancer, schizophrenia, diabetes, HIV and other infectious diseases.
 Non-profit institutions and government agencies do not need to receive a written license from Broad to conduct internal research, including sponsored research to the extent such research does not include the production or manufacture of products for sale or offer for sale or performance of commercial services for a fee.
 Further, non-profit institutions and government agencies may transfer materials they generate in the conduct of such internal research to other non-profit institutions or government agencies under the terms of the UBMTA (Uniform Biological Material Transfer Agreement) without needing to receive a further written license from Broad.

 For research by companies, we license CRISPR IP non-exclusively.

 For companies wishing to sell tools and reagents for genome editing, we also license CRISPR IP non-exclusively.